nitrog0d/ROBLOXConnect/README.md

 A VSCode extension that lets you connect to ROBLOX and run scripts, with output and error logs.

+Recommended to use with [Roblox LSP](https://marketplace.visualstudio.com/items?itemName=Nightrains.robloxlsp) for intellisense.

 ## Features

 - Properly made and coded, compared to others
+- Button to run the current open file (on the bottom left of VSCode)
+- Output window for errors and logs from ROBLOX (CTRL + SHIFT + U, select "ROBLOX Connect" on the dropdown)
+- Supports multiple clients (once more than one client is connected, you can select which client to run scripts on)
+- Supports selecting multiple files to run on the context menu (right click on file(s))
 - Supports Synapse X and Script-Ware V2 (and probably other injectors/exploits that support WebSockets)
-- Supports multiple clients (if for some reason you need that)
-- Supports selecting multiple files to run on the context menu (right click on file(s))

 ## Lua code